GrantBirki/octokitted/README.md

 ## Usage 💻

+This section goes over general usage of this Gem

+### GitHub Actions

 If you are running in the context of a **pull request** or an **issue** in GitHub Actions, you can simply create a new instance of `Octokitted` and it will automatically hydrate itself:

 ```ruby